 2. Reward displays of teamwork and camaraderie

-To foster this level of support, encourage knowledge sharing among team members, build in shared processes and responsibilities, and offer rewards for collaborative problem solving.
-Variety in incentives is important, and not every reward needs to be financial - singling out an employee for praise in front of their peers can be an equally effective form of recognition.
+At PepsiCo, 40% of an employee’s annual bonus is based not on their own KPIs, but on how well they’ve helped other promising employees improve their own careers.
+It’s a great example of a company using personal rewards to encourage teamwork.
+To foster this level of support in your own workplace, encourage knowledge-sharing among team members, build in shared processes and responsibilities, and offer rewards for collaborative problem solving.
+Variety in incentives is important, and not every reward needs to be financial.
+Singling out an employee for praise in front of their peers can be an equally effective form of recognition.
 People like to know that they’ve been noticed and appreciated, and a sincere note of thanks or a public statement of appreciation can go a long way.

 3. Flatten the team hierarchy

+At startup publishing company Medium, one of the key tenets has been to distribute decision-making power and discourage consensus seeking.
+Their approach meant that even the newest intern could feel comfortable taking an idea to the CEO and as a result ideas flowed freely throughout the company.
 Your company may have a more formal hierarchy, but consider flattening that out within your own team.
 As a manager, keep an open door, emphasise collaboration and make sure everyone feels as if they’re in it together.
-As well as fostering innovation, you’ll promote engagement within your team, ensuring that everyone does their best.
+As well as fostering innovation, you’ll promote engagement within your team, ensuring that everyone has the motivation to do their best.